 A Vast Window to the Past

-The Grand Canyon and Canyons of the Escalante slice through the Colorado Plateau, a colossal region covering an area of 130,000 square miles roughly centered on the Four Corners region.
-Around the time of the formation of the Rocky Mountains the Colorado Plateau was pushed upwards, and miraculously its rock layers remained structurally sound.
-Most mountain regions are crisscrossed by faults and fractures which results in all types and ages of rocks being placed side by side; a difficult puzzle for geologists to resolve.
-Meanwhile the rock layers of the Colorado Plateau are displayed in a chronological narrative from the depths of the Grand Canyon (2,400 ft or 740 m) to the lofty heights of Bryce Canyon (10,000 ft or 3,050 m), better known as the Grand Staircase of the Escalante.
-From nearly 560 million years ago to 45 million years ago the Colorado Plateau existed over a cavernous basin much like the Marianas Trench.
-The basin was slowly filled by different types of sediments that over lots of time solidified into sedimentary rock by pressure from above.
-The neatly layered sedimentary rocks helped to anchor the Colorado Plateau during is gradual uplift.
+Thankfully, this is not the case with the Colorado Plateau rocks.
+The rock layers of the Colorado Plateau are displayed in a chronological narrative from the depths of the Grand Canyon to the lofty heights of Bryce Canyon.
+The resulting geologic feature?
+The Grand Staircase of the Escalante.
+From nearly 560 million years ago to 45 million years ago, the Colorado Plateau existed over a cavernous basin much like the Marianas Trench.
+The basin was slowly filled with different types of sediments that — over a long period of time — solidified into sedimentary rock by pressure from above.
+The neatly layered sedimentary rocks helped to anchor the Colorado Plateau during the gradual uplift of the Rocky Mountains.

 The forces of Water and time